The National Association of Memoir Writers (NAMW) is a membership organization for memoir writers from all over the world.

 Founder and President, Linda Joy Myers

-Linda Joy Myers, President of the National Association of Memoir Writers, & Co-President of the Women’s National Book Association, SF, is the author of The Power of Memoir—How to Write Your Healing Story, the prize-winning memoir Don’t Call Me Mother, and a workbook The Journey of Memoir: The Three Stages of Memoir Writing.
+Linda Joy Myers, President of the National Association of Memoir Writers, & Co-President of the Women’s National Book Association, SF, is the author of the newly published Song of the Plains, her second memoir and a follow-up to her first – the prize-winning memoir Don’t Call Me Mother.
+She has also written The Power of Memoir—How to Write Your Healing Story, and a workbook The Journey of Memoir: The Three Stages of Memoir Writing.
 She co-teaches the program Write your Memoir in Six Months with Brooke Warner.
 She coaches writers, and offers teleseminars and workshops nationally.
 Linda has won prizes for fiction, memoir and poetry: First Prize, Jessamyn West Fiction Contest; Finalist, San Francisco Writing Contest for Secret Music, a novel about the Kindertransport; First Prize, poetry, East of Eden Contest, and for memoir writing First Prize Carol Landauer Life Writing Contest.
 Linda’s new workbook is The Journey of Memoir: The Three Stages of Memoir Writing.
 She gives workshops nationally, through NAMW, Story Circle, and the Therapeutic Writing Institute, and helps people capture their stories through coaching, editing, and online workshops. www.namw.org.
 Blog: http://memoriesandmemoirs.com